securisec/r2wiki/radare-plugins/frida.md

 > [nowsecure/r2frida](https://github.com/nowsecure/r2frida) {.is-info}

 ## Tips
 > Use the following syntax to trace.
 Example: `\dtf write iZi` (this was tested against node.
-Write is the symbol being hooked)
+Write is the symbol being hooked) {.is-info}

 ## Load a binary
 ### Attach to a running process